AdobeDocs/experience-manager-65.en/help/sites-deploying/monitoring-and-maintaining.md

 ### Interpreting the request.log {#interpreting-the-request-log}

 This file registers basic information about every request made to AEM.
-From this valuable conclusions can be extracted.
+From this, valuable conclusions can be extracted.

 The `request.log` offers a built-in way to get a look at how long requests take.
 For development purposes it is useful to `tail -f` the `request.log` and watch for slow response times.
 To analyze a bigger `request.log` we recommend the [use of `rlog.jar` which allows you to sort and filter for response times](#using-rlog-jar-to-find-requests-with-long-duration-times).